dgaff/kenwood_kmc45/README.md

 ## Introduction

 I like to wear my KMC-45 on my ski jacket and put my radio in my pocket, which means I can't reach the volume knob on the radio easily.
-I couldn't find a high quality Kenwood-pinout radio with a volume knob on it, so I decided to mod mine.
+I couldn't find a high quality Kenwood-pinout remote mic with a volume knob on it, so I decided to mod mine.
 Here's the final result.

 <img src="IMG_9120.jpeg" width="400">